w3f/polkadot-wiki/docs/getting-started.md

 ## Why should you use Polkadot?

 Whether you're a blockchain developer or if you're interested in taking part of Polkadot's community, Polkadot offers a platform for everyone.
-This Wiki offers a place for Builders and maintainers to utilize tools and for brand-new learners to dive into educational material.
+The Polkadot Wiki offers a place for builders and maintainers to utilize tools and for brand-new learners to dive into educational material.

 ## Getting Started